• Home

 Balancing Privacy and Community

-• Cohousing neighborhoods are designed for privacy as well as community.
+• Cohousing neighborhoods are designed for community while also respecting the needs for privacy of members.

 Participation